liamkeaton/liamkeaton.github.io/_posts/2017-10-24-christchurch.md

 ## Trams

 I've a hatred of trams.
-They are neither busses nor trains.
+They are neither a bus nor a train.
 They are a hideous silent hybrid that sneak up you wounding the road with metal scars.
 Needless to say I didn't think I would enjoy the tram ride.
 After climbing onto the wooden carriage of the 100+ year old imported tram we slowly crept around the city.
 The conductor gave great descriptions of the buildings as we passed and filled us in on the history as well as the future plans for the city.
 Much of the line passed road works and construction, having to stop so it could be let through gates every so often.
 I am still not a fan of trams, but I would much prefer to be inside of one than being chased by them.

 ## Leaving